aryszka/mml/manual.md

 }
 ```

+The cases in the select have their own scope.

 ## Scope

 MML is lexically scoped.
-Function bodies, if consequences and alternatives, switch and select cases, loop bodies
+In addition to function bodies, if consequences and alternatives, switch and select
-have their own scopes.
+cases, loop bodies have their own scopes.

 ## Defer